iWinston/typeorm-plus/docs/select-query-builder.md

 ## Partial selection

-If you want to select only some entity properties you can use following syntax:
+If you want to select only some entity properties you can use the following syntax:

 ````typescript
 const users = await getRepository(User)